The ultimate 6-month-old baby sleep schedule (backed by a sleep expert)

 What are the wake windows for 6-month-old babies?

-In general for babies aged 6-8 months, wake windows will be between 2-3 hours.
-Wake windows can get longer as the day progresses but the first nap of the day should be taken within 2 hours of waking.
+In general, for babies aged 6-8 months, wake windows will be between 2 and 3 hours.
+Wake windows can get longer as the day progresses, but the first nap of the day should be taken within 2 hours of waking.
 The longest period of time they should be awake is just before bedtime.
 Your baby may need 2 hours of awake time before their first nap and up to 3 hours of awake time before their last one.

 How much sleep does a 6-month-old baby need?

-Most babies aged 6 months will probably sleep around 12-16 hours a day.
-That typically includes 3-4 hours of naptime and 9 hours or longer at night, according to the National Sleep Foundation.
-However, every baby is different and their needs can vary too.
-These figures are just averages and should be used a general guide.
+According to the National Sleep Foundation, most babies aged 6 months will probably sleep around 12-16 hours a day.
+That typically includes 3-4 hours of naptime and 9 hours or longer at night.
+However, every baby is different, and their needs can vary, too.
+These figures are just averages and should be used as a general guide.

-Also, if you your baby was born premature you may find it more useful to go by their due date age, rather than their actual age, as this will be more in line with their development.
+Also, if your baby was born prematurely, you may find it more useful to go by their due date age rather than their actual age, as this will be more in line with their development.

 Is there a 6-month sleep regression?

-Parents may often report a regression in their babies sleep at 6 months, in particular they may notice that their baby is resisting the third nap of the day.
+Parents may often report a regression in their baby's sleep at 6 months; in particular, they may notice that their baby is resisting the third nap of the day.
 This is completely normal.
 Don’t be tempted to try and drop that third nap just yet.
 Most babies are not ready to do this until about 7-9 months old.
 Dropping this nap too early can lead to nighttime sleep issues such as frequent wakings.
-Instead try increasing the wake windows in between naps rather than trying to drop it completely.
+Instead, try increasing the wake windows in between naps rather than trying to drop it completely.

 How will I know when my baby is ready to switch to two naps a day?